kundajelab/PFBoost/README.md

 # boosting2D

-### Learning Regulatory Programs: how to use 2D boosting code
+### boosting2D: a software package to learn gene regulatory programs

-Contact: Peyton Greenside (pgreens@stanford.edu), Kundaje Lab
+Contact: Peyton Greenside (pgreens@stanford.edu), Kundaje Lab @ Stanford

 Github Repository: https://github.com/kundajelab/boosting2D

 ### When to use:
-Learn the regulatory programs - transcriptional regulators and their corresponding motifs - that govern dynamic patterns of chromatin accessibility or gene expression (or other phenotypes) across conditions.
+Learn the regulatory programs - transcriptional regulators and their corresponding sequence motifs - that govern dynamic patterns of chromatin accessibility, gene expression, or other phenotypes across conditions.
 Conditions can be time courses, different cell types, or other experimental perturbations.

-### The method in one paragraph:
+### A short description of the method:
+The method consists of two parts: 1) Build an alternating decision tree model to predict output (accessibility/expression) based on sequence motifs and expressed regulators; 2) Interpret this tree to learn which motifs and regulatory proteins are controlling the regulation of which examples (genes/non-coding regions).

-At every iteration, the method pairs a motif and regulator that best predict changes in your target expression/accessibility matrix.
-This motif-regulator pair with its corresponding index into the target matrix and prediction (up/down regulated) is known as one “rule.”
-For 1000 iterations we have 1000 such rules, and after each iteration the data is re-weighted to up-weight examples that are incorrectly predicted.
-After generating a model to learn the rules that predict over the entire target matrix, we can use the learned model to look at any subset of the matrix (any set of conditions or peaks or combination thereof) to learn which regulatory programs govern the data subset of interest.
+1) At every iteration, the method pairs a motif and regulator that best predict changes in the target expression/accessibility matrix.
+This motif-regulator pair with its corresponding index into the target matrix and corresponding prediction (up/down regulated) is known as one “rule.”
+For 1000 iterations we have 1000 such rules that form an alternating decision tree.
+After each iteration the data is re-weighted to up-weight examples that are incorrectly predicted and the next rule is chosen based on the current weighting of the training examples.

+2) After generating a model to learn the rules that predict over the entire target matrix, we can use the learned alternating decision tree model to look at any subset of the matrix (any set of conditions or peaks or combination thereof) to learn which regulatory programs govern the data subset of interest.
 This occurs in the post-processing steps in a separate run from training the main model.
-One should train the model across all conditions together with all captured dynamics, and then look at each condition or set of peaks/genes individually in the post-processing steps.
+It's usually best to train the model across all conditions together with all captured dynamics, and then look at each condition or set of peaks/genes individually in the post-processing steps.

 ### The how-to-use summary:
-In order to use this code you will need 3 matrices: one each for the motifs/x1 matrix (0/1 if a motif is absent/present), regulators/x2 matrix (-1/0/1 for decreased/no change/increased or 1/0 for expressed/not expressed) and target expression or chromatin accessibility/y matrix (-1/0/1 for decreased/no change/increased) and 4 sets of labels for the four unique dimensions of the three matrices.
+In order to use this code you will need 3 matrices: one each for the motifs/x1 matrix (0/1 if a motif is absent/present), regulators/x2 matrix (-1/0/1 for decreased/no change/increased or 0/1 for not expressed/expressed) and target expression or chromatin accessibility/y matrix (-1/0/1 for decreased/no change/increased or -1/1 for not expressed/expressed) and 4 sets of labels for the four unique dimensions of the three matrices.
 Provide an output path and a relevant label for your analysis folder and you’re pretty much good to go.

 # Installation